oslabs-beta/kafkanauts/README.md

 ## 🚀 Guide to Contribution

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/oslabs-beta/kafkanauts/issues).
+Contributions, issues and feature requests are welcome!<br />Feel free to fork and clone this repo, and check [issues page](https://github.com/oslabs-beta/kafkanauts/issues).

 ## 🚀 Thank You for Your Support